huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 Take a look at the [diffusers/scripts](https://github.com/huggingface/diffusers/tree/main/scripts) collection to find a script that fits your conversion needs.

 > [!TIP]
-> Scripts that have "`to_diffusers`" appended at the end mean they convert a model to the multifolder format used by Diffusers.
+> Scripts that have "`to_diffusers`" appended at the end mean they convert a model to the Diffusers-multifolder layout.
 Each script has their own specific set of arguments for configuring the conversion, so make sure you check what arguments are available!

-For example, to convert a Stable Diffusion XL model stored in Diffusers multifolder format to a single file type, run the [convert_diffusers_to_original_sdxl.py](https://github.com/huggingface/diffusers/blob/main/scripts/convert_diffusers_to_original_sdxl.py) script.
+For example, to convert a Stable Diffusion XL model stored in Diffusers-multifolder layout to a single-file layout, run the [convert_diffusers_to_original_sdxl.py](https://github.com/huggingface/diffusers/blob/main/scripts/convert_diffusers_to_original_sdxl.py) script.
 Provide the path to the model to convert, and the path to save the converted model to.
 You can optionally specify whether you want to save the model as a safetensors file and whether to save the model in half-precision.

 ```bash
 python convert_diffusers_to_original_sdxl.py --model_path path/to/model/to/convert --checkpoint_path path/to/save/model/to --use_safetensors
 ```

-You can also save a model to the multifolder format with the [`~DiffusionPipeline.save_pretrained`] method.
+You can also save a model to Diffusers-multifolder layout with the [`~DiffusionPipeline.save_pretrained`] method.
 This creates a directory for you if it doesn't already exist, and it also saves the files as a safetensors file by default.

 ```py
 from diffusers import StableDiffusionXLPipeline